playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 These tend to be useful for FAQ pages, hidden contents, and more!
 </details>

-This dropdown component has two potential places where passing elements would be very useful:
+This dropdown component has two potential places where passing elements would be beneficial:

 ```html
 <Dropdown>